 Carpal tunnel syndrome occurs when pressure is put on the median nerve in your wrist.
-The median nerve sits within the carpal tunnel passage.
-Hence, its name.
-You might feel pain, weak, or numb in the area.
-Workers experience this injury a lot.
-It arises in many contexts.
-You might get it from typing, hammering, or doing something else over and over again.
-This injury creates a lot of havoc in peoples’ lives.
-It causes injuries, expenses, and aggravation.
-Many workers cannot even return to work because of it.
-These sections review issues related to carpal tunnel syndrome and the legal system.
-Workers in Illinois have the right to recover if they were injured on the job and this will show you how you can do that and how others have too.
+The median nerve sits within the carpal tunnel, a passage within the wrist.
+You might feel pain, weak, or numb in this area.
+Workers experience this issues frequently, often due to repetitive motions such as typing or hammering.
+Carpal tunnel syndrome causes aggravation and medical expenses, and many workers cannot even return to work because of it.
+Workers in Illinois have the right to recover damages if they were injured on the job, including developing carpal tunnel syndrome, and we can help you get the compensation you deserve.

 - Workers’ Carpal Tunnel Injuries in Illinois